untuned/RuneAudio/webradio/README.md

 ---
 _Tested on RuneAudio 0.3 and 0.4b_

-Webradio needs files and database data together to make the list.
+- Webradio needs files and database data together to make the list.
+- This script can import either `*.pls`(single or multiple items per file) or `*.m3u`

 **webradio `<filename>.pls` file syntax:**
 `Radio name` in Webradio list = filename